Zyggzzz/Zyggzzz/README.md

 - 🔭 I'm incharge of all things operations related to Viola and Have a active participation in Viola's Customer and Staff management.

-- 🌱 I'm currently learning TypeScript and React
+- 🌱 I'm currently learning React and NextJS

 - ✉️ You can contact me at dylolibusiness@gmail.com